 Collecting personal information about employees

-Employers can collect personal information about employees for valid work purposes only.
+Employers can collect personal information about employees for valid work purposes only or where directed to by the law.
 They must protect the privacy of personal information and not disclose or use it for any other purpose.

 Employees can ask their employers for access to their personal files and other information their employer has about them.
 The employer has to either give them access or tell them why they can’t see it, as soon as possible and within 20 working days (or ask for an extension).